ideaguy3d/alloc-sku-remap/README.md

+## as of 6-27-2020 Using this project to practice PhpSpreadsheet

 # The "Allocadence SKU Re-Map" prototype

 This project scans the orders.csv downloaded from Allocadence and the accounting.csv downloaded from the Job Board, it

 * aggregates needed fields from orders,
 * joins the SKU data to the CSV for Accounting data,
 * and attempts to fill empty fields (very duck taped at the moment)

 **PLEASE NOTE:** The code is very "experimental", it's a decent prototype, but there is still so much improvement that can be done and it may have errors that haven't been discovered yet due to lack of thorough testing.